Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Good VPNs create a secure tunnel around your internet connection.

-That way, all of your referring data gets forwarded to the VPNs servers.
+That way, all of your referring data gets forwarded to the VPN’s servers.

 Except for one thing.

-… only to ‘leak’ your personal information for the world to see.
+Bad VPNs tell you there’s a secure tunnel only to leak your personal information for the world to see.
 They inadvertently expose your location, despite a little green “connected” check mark showing up on your app.

 • https://ipleak.net/ (none found)